Witnessing Quantum Entanglement Using Resonant Inelastic X-ray Scattering: Designing RIXS as an Entanglement Witness

 then the state $\rho$ is guaranteed to have $(m+1)$-partite entanglement.
 The left-hand side of the inequality in Eq.~\eqref{eq:nQFI} is referred to as the normalized QFI (nQFI).

-Exploiting this connection between $F_Q(\rho, \hat{A})$ and $\chi''_{AA}$, the multipartite entanglement of quasi-1D quantum magnets was determined from neutron scattering measurements of the dynamic spin structure factor, i.e., $\hat{A}=\hat{S}$ \cite{PhysRevResearch.2.043329,Tennant_PhysRevB.103.224434,PhysRevLett.127.037201}.
-The key challenge of applying this approach to RIXS is that the relevant operator $\hat{A}$ for RIXS is not Hermitian so Ref.~\cite{hauke2016}'s formalism cannot be straightforwardly employed.
+Exploiting this connection between $F_Q(\rho, \hat{A})$ and $\chi''_{\hat{A}\hat{A}}$, the multipartite entanglement of quasi-1D quantum magnets was determined from neutron scattering measurements of the dynamic spin structure factor, i.e., $\hat{A}=\hat{S}$ \cite{PhysRevResearch.2.043329,Tennant_PhysRevB.103.224434,PhysRevLett.127.037201}.
+Unlike with neutron scattering, there are two key challenges to applying this approach to RIXS: i) the relevant operator $\hat{A}$ for RIXS is not Hermitian so Ref.~\cite{hauke2016}'s formalism cannot be straightforwardly employed; ii) the RIXS operator is not strictly speaking an operator that is a sum of operators defined on single sites.
+We now consider both challenges in turn.

-\textit{RIXS as an entanglement witness:} In RIXS, x-rays with energy $\hbar\omega_{\text{in}}$, momentum $\hbar\mathbf{k}_i$, and polarization $\bm{\epsilon}_i$ excite a core electron to the valence band.
-The resulting core hole is then refilled by a valence electron and an outgoing photon with energy loss $\omega$, momentum $\hbar\mathbf{k}_o$ and polarization $\bm{\epsilon}_o$ is emitted.
-The corresponding RIXS intensity is described by the the Kramers-Heisenberg formula \cite{RevModPhys.83.705, WANG2019151, Mitrano2024exploring}
+\textit{RIXS as an entanglement witness:} In RIXS, x-rays with energy $\omega_{\text{in}}$, momentum $k_i$, and polarization $\boldsymbol{\epsilon}_i$ excite a core electron to the valence band.
+The resulting core hole is then refilled by a valence electron and an outgoing photon with energy loss $\omega$, momentum $k_o$ and polarization $\boldsymbol\epsilon_o$ is emitted.
+The corresponding RIXS intensity is described by the Kramers-Heisenberg formula \cite{RevModPhys.83.705, WANG2019151, Mitrano2024exploring}